Do your homework before the big interview

 Once upon a time, a job seeker landed an interview, skimmed the prospective employer's annual report, wowed the hiring manager with a few company facts and strolled into his dream job.

-That late-'90s fairy tale rarely comes true these days.
-With employers in more control of the labor market, candidates feel compelled to give it their all in their interview preparation.
-And that includes mounting a broad, deep search for relevant information about the position, the company, the industry and even the interviewer.
+That fairy tale rarely comes true these days.
+Candidates need to conduct a deep search for relevant information about the position, the company, the industry and even the interviewer.

 Next, get some vital statistics and independent perspectives on your prospective employer.
 Hoover's Online, for one, provides capsule descriptions, financial data and a list of competitors for thousands of large corporations.